bitswan-space/.github/profile/README.md

   - **Standalone** – fully functional for development and deployment of automations
   - **Connected to AOC** – integrates with the Automation Operation Center (AOC) for advanced monitoring, process specification, and management features

-Even when not connected to the AOC, the Automation Server runs autonomously at 100%.
+Even when not connected to the AOC, the Automation Server runs 100% autonomously.

 ## Workspace / Runspace